DLR-MI/atme/README.md

 <br>
 <br>

-Besides obtaining state-of-the-art results at a lesser cost than popular GAN and diffusion models, our main contribution is allowing a GAN to converge towards the theoretical optimum, as observed in the figure above, where the discriminator loss in ATME converges towards $\log(4)$ on average.
+Besides obtaining state-of-the-art results in supervised image-to-image translation, at a lesser cost than popular GAN and diffusion models, our main contribution is allowing a GAN to converge towards the theoretical optimum, as observed in the figure above, where the discriminator loss in ATME converges towards $\log(4)$ on average.
 For discussion of the observed deviations take a look at the paper.

-You can get the data for such plots from `./checkpoints/PROJECT/loss_log.csv`
+You can get the data for such plots from `./checkpoints/PROJECT/loss_log.csv`, by adding `D_real` and `D_fake`.

 ## Citation
 ```